Skip to main content

 Treat Them Kindly

 So you snagged your tights on a chair and got a run.
 All is not lost.
 “Applying nail polish ensures that the run won’t get any longer,” says Cunningham.
 Dab clear nail polish at the edges of the tear, which will secure it in place for the rest of the day.
 Cunningham also recommends that, before slipping into your skirt or dress in the morning, you mist hairspray over your tights to keep static cling at bay.
-Finally, hand-wash your tights in cold water and lie them flat to dry.
+Finally, hand-wash your pair of tights in cold water and lie them flat to dry.
 When you treat them right, they’ll last you all winter long.